Discovering new robust local search algorithms with neuro-evolution: Other emerging strategies

 However we see in this plot that the strategy is slightly less imprecise to find the local maxima, because we see in Figure \ref{fig:emerging_strat_o2} that the jump with worst move can be triggered even if there are still improving moves.
 As a result, this strategy can sometimes miss opportunities to find a good solution, which explain why this strategy obtain less good results as reported in Table \ref{tab:test}.

 We display in Figure \ref{fig:function_strat_o2} the continuous function $g_{\theta}$ learned by the neural network taken a 2-dimensional vector as input.
-We see in this figure that the Neuro-LS strategy also gives the worst preference in this case to moves that deteriorate slightly, when the new fitness (after the move) is slightly lower than the current fitness (red dots on the graph).
-At the top of the graph, we see in green that the most preferred moves are the small improvement moves, or strong deterioration moves, when the new fitness after the flip is really inferior to the current fitness (allowing for jumping moves).
+We see in this figure that the Neuro-LS strategy also gives the worst preference in this case to moves that deteriorate slightly, when the new fitness (after the move) is slightly lower than the current fitness (red hexagons on the heatmap).
+We see in dark green that the most preferred moves are the small improvement moves.
+The strong deterioration moves have also a quite good preference score, when the new fitness after the flip is really inferior to the current fitness (allowing for jumping moves).

 \paragraph{Emerging strategy based on ranking and z-score}